Susan Alpern-Fisch, Development Consultant

 Biography coming soon.

 Contact Josue Portillo:

 Yosef Webb grew up in Sacramento, California and spent the last three years of high school in Pueblo, Colorado.
 After high school, Yosef spent four years in the U.S. Navy aboard the U.S.S.
 John F. Kennedy CV-67, an aircraft carrier.

 Yosef has a Bachelor of Arts in Anthropology, with a focus or Archaeology, from California State University, Sacramento (CSUS).
 While at CSUS, Yosef volunteered in the Anthropology Lab where Yosef spent time digitizing records and cataloging human remains for repatriation to Native American tribes.
 Yosef moved to Washington, DC in 2011 to attend Wesley Theological Seminary and graduated with a Masters of Divinity in 2014.
 Yosef has also completed five units of Clinical Pastoral Education, four of which were at Saint Elizabeth Hospital in SE DC, in October of 2016.

 When not at Temple Micah, Yosef also teaches at the University of Maryland, College Park and has since the Fall of 2015.
 Specifically, Yosef co-teaches Inter-Group Dialogues based on Cultural Competency which are undergraduate requirements to graduate.
 Classes have different themes per section such as: Size and Appearance, Gender, Socio-Economic Status, Religious Bias, and Race.
 Yosef has also facilitated dialogues for various groups in both the DC and Baltimore area.
-They also love to cook and travel.
+Yosef also loves to cook, bake, travel, and play video games.

 Contact Yosef Webb: